Published: October 24, 2023

 }

-Mastering the PATH
+Understanding the PATH Variable

-Setting PATH in Windows
+Setting PATH in Windows vs Linux

-3. Environment Variables: Select "Environment Variables".
+3. Environment Variables - Select "Environment Variables"

-2. Add PATH: Add export PATH="your-dir:$PATH" to the file's last line, customizing your-dir as needed.
+2. Add Export - Add export PATH="your-dir:$PATH" to the end

 Final Thoughts